astro-mat/PP5_E-Commerce_Application/README.md

 more text on home page for better SEO results footer to include social links
 Hero image could be upgraded to an image slider
+- More products - Can be done by client
+- No items in deals and clearance

 SEO
 Further keywords additions are limited here due to the lack of text on our home page.
 Future improvements of the site would be to include more text.
 Keywords were included in the about us text.
 This text can be edited by the shop editors if they feel they need to.